-A property shares a border with a walkway that connects a residential area-either directly or as part of a trail system-to commercial or institutional areas or major roadways.
+A property shares a border with a walkway that connects a residential area-either directly or as part of a trail system-to commercial or institutional areas or roadways with traffic counts greater than 15,000.

 Walkways are less than eight metres (26.2 feet) wide and located between two residential properties.